llinares/blog/contents/articles/a-complete-guide-to-setting-up-retropie/index.md

 draft: true
 ---

 I spent the last year building a real-size arcade cabinet.
 I found myself installing and reinstalling RetroPie on Raspberry Pi several times.
 So, everytime I screwed up and reinstalled, I had to reconfigure the entire system by following the exact same steps to get where I was.
 The erasing and reinstalling processes were caused for a notable lack of information about many setup choices you have to do.
-I didn't found many recommendations about that.
+I didn't found many recommendations.

 ## What is RetroPie

-If you came here by not knowing what RetroPie is, take a look at this awesome project: https://retropie.org.uk/
+If you came here with not knowing what RetroPie is, take a look at this awesome project: https://retropie.org.uk/

 > RetroPie allows you to turn your Raspberry Pi, ODroid C1/C2, or PC into a retro-gaming machine.